How has digital technology changed how you do life and ministry in this season of COVID-19?

 I hope this has been helpful for you.
 Soon, I will share a follow-up post: “Using Digital Technology for the Future”.

-Pastor Rajiv Hubert is a graduate of Asian Access and currently serves on the working team of Asian Access / South India.
+Pastor Rajiv Hubert is a graduate of A3 and currently serves on the working team of A3 / South India.
 In his primary roles, he serves at the Apostolic Christian Assembly Church at Chennai, India as the Lead Pastor of the English congregation and as a resource person at schools, colleges and involved in developing leaders across denominations and in different countries.
 Married to Selvi and blessed with two children, John and Joanna.